Prefect: Police

-In Paris, the Prefect of Police (Préfet de police) is the officer in charge of co-ordinating the city's police forces (see above under "France").
+In Paris, the prefect of police (préfet de police) is the officer in charge of co-ordinating the city's police forces.
 The local police in Japan are divided among prefectures too.

-Also, in several countries of Latin America, the rank of prefect is still in use.
+In several countries of Latin America, the rank of prefect is still in use.
 In the Investigations Police of Chile (Policia de Investigaciones de Chile) the rank of prefect is reserved for the highest-ranking officers.
-On the other hand, in Argentina the Argentine Federal Penitentiary Service (Servicio Penitenciario Argentino) also use the rank of prefect as a high-ranking officer.
+Similarly, in Argentina the Argentine Federal Penitentiary Service (Servicio Penitenciario Argentino) also use the rank of prefect as a high-ranking officer.

-Coast Guard
+Coast guard

-Several countries of Latin America use the term "prefecture" (prefectura) to denominate a Coast Guard service, whether these are independent organizations or as a part of a navy.
-The Argentine Naval Prefecture it is a federal Coast Guard service of Argentina independent from the Argentine Navy.
-On the other hand, the National Naval Prefecture of Uruguay has similar duties to the ones of a regular Coast Guard but it is subordinated to the National Navy of Uruguay.
+Several countries of Latin America use the term "prefecture" (prefectura) to denominate a coast guard service, whether these are independent organizations or as a part of a navy.
+The Argentine Naval Prefecture is a federal coast guard service of Argentina independent from the Argentine Navy.
+On the other hand, the National Naval Prefecture of Uruguay has similar duties to the ones of a regular coast guard but it is subordinated to the National Navy of Uruguay.